phuctruonghoang/Checkers/README.md

 # Checkers
-Checkers is project about AI.
-Checker's project using Minimax Algorithm and Alpha-Beta prunning
+This project is Ai practice project.
+Checker's project using Minimax Algorithm and Alpha-Beta prunning.